14th Regiment (New York State Militia): Formation and early history of the Regiment

 The Fourteenth Regiment New York State Militia was officially constituted on 13 May 1847 when the New York State Legislature consolidated individual militia companies into regiments.
 It was organized on 5 July 1847 with two companies: Company A, the Union Blues, and Company B, the Washington Guards.
 Companies C to H were organized in February 1848.

-While the Fourteenth Regiment's purpose was to protect the city of Brooklyn and surrounding areas, in its early history it was more of a social club, where men of venerable lineage could train in military tactics and spend the weekends with other militia-men.
+While the Fourteenth Regiment's purpose was to protect the city of Brooklyn and surrounding areas, in its early history it was more of a social club, where men of venerable lineage could train in military tactics and spend the weekends with other militiamen.
 The regiment used the armory at Henry and Cranberry Streets as its headquarters.

 On 4 June 1854, a portion of the 14th Regiment, under the command of Colonel Jesse C. Smith, was called to help suppress a riot caused by an anti-Catholic street preacher referring to himself as "the Angel Gabriel."
 In the so-called Angel Gabriel Riot, the regiment assisted the police in making a number of arrests.
-In early 1861, the 14th was called several times to the Naval Yard "in anticipation of an attack... by Rebel sympathizers".
+In early 1861, the 14th was called several times to the Naval Yard "in anticipation of an attack ... by Rebel sympathizers".

 In 1860, the United States Zouave Cadets traveling drill team of Chicago, under the command of Colonel Elmer E. Ellsworth, came through Brooklyn.
 The officers and men of the 14th Brooklyn were so impressed with the drill and uniforms of the drill team that they decided to take on a similar version of the French military uniform known as the "Chasseur" uniform.
 This uniform remained their battle dress uniform throughout their term of service in the American Civil War.
 Brooklyn paid to keep the regiment in this uniform, and it remained one of the few regiments not to don the all blue standard Union military uniform.